rocky-linux/documentation/docs/books/incus_server/01-install.md

 ## Install Incus

-You will need the CRB repository available for some special packages, and Neil Hanlon's COPR (Cool Other Package Repo):
+You will need the CRB repository available for some special packages and Neil Hanlon's COPR (Cool Other Package Repo):

 ```bash
 dnf config-manager --enable crb